johnl79/scraper/README.md

 The `ID` variable shows signs of just being a sequential index, however, the search space is rather large, and seems to be filled in starting at of 8 or 9 decimal digits.
-Of what we've seen, the botom most record has been `99995977`, with other records stretching to `112552055`.
+Of what we've seen, the bottom and top of the sequence seems to be `99995977`, and `124067330` respectively.
 The population of Indiana is about 6.5 million.
 In that context, a 12 million wide stretch of sequential `ID` makes reasonable sense when accounting for commercial, industrial, residential types of property.
 There are statistical tests that could more clearly